 - Dignity of Risk Policy

 - Abuse and Neglect Policy

-- Incident Policy
+- Incident Management Policy

-- Mandatory Reporting Policy

 - Risk Management Policy

-- Falls risk assessment tool
+- Client Rights and responsibilities

 3. Definition

 Dignity of risk - Dignity of risk is about the right of consumers to make their own decisions about their care and services, as well as their right to take risks.